Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.6 User Documentation

-PDF guide to show basic functionality of the game as well as how to utilize new pieces added
+Help Screen to show basic functionality of the game as well as how to utilize new pieces added

 ### 2.7 Assumptions and Dependencies